Markus Niemelä: 2004

-Markus became the Finnish and Swedish Champion and the winner of STCC Formula Ford championship.
-Led Scandinavian Championship before the last round but finished 2nd overall because did not participate on the last round.
-Nominated as a ”Young Champion” by Finnish ASN.
-Tested for Formula BMW and was fastest at several unofficial tests.
+Niemelä became the Finnish and Swedish Champion and the winner of STCC Formula Ford championship.
+He led Scandinavian Championship before the last round but finished second overall because he did not participate on the last round.
+Niemelä was nominated as a ”Young Champion” by Finnish ASN, and tested for Formula BMW and was fastest at several unofficial tests.

 2005

-Markus finished 7th in championship points with one victory and one pole position.
+Niemelä finished seventh in championship points with one victory and one pole position.
 Many crashes resulting to damaged car during the season (12 out of 20 races).
-He was also 5th in UK Formula Renault Winter Championship, 3rd best qualifier of the championship (3rd, 4th, 9th and 3rd in qualifyings).
-Markus drove Formula Renault first time ever in free practice of first race meeting.
+He was also fifth in UK Formula Renault Winter Championship, third best qualifier of the championship (third, fourth, ninth and third in qualifyings).
+Niemelä drove Formula Renault first time ever in free practice of first race meeting.

 2006

-One victory, fastest lap and pole position.
-Multiple Driver Of The Day Awards - awarded by Renault Sport.
-Markus finished 7th in the final standings with best positions 1st, 2nd, 3rd, 2x4th.
+Niemelä had pne victory, one fastest lap and one pole position.
+He earned Multiple Driver Of The Day Awards - awarded by Renault Sport, and finished seventh in the final standings with best positions first, second, third, and twice fourth.

 2007

-In Formula Renault Eurocup, he did 6 starts with best result of second at Hungaroring, while in the Asian series, he did 4 starts with 2 wins and one second place.
-His 3rd win of the 4 races was later penalized from jumping the start.
+In Formula Renault Eurocup, Niemelä did six starts with best result of second at Hungaroring, while in the Asian series, he did four starts with two wins and one second place.
+His third win of the four races was later penalized from jumping the start.
 He joined BCN Competicion in the GP2 Series to replace Sakon Yamamoto who moved to F1 during the season.
 During his first race, also at the Hungaroring, he was forced to retire when his left shoulder unexpectedly dislocated after 11 laps, which also prevented him from taking part in the second race of the meeting.